penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-variableperiods.md

 ## weeklyStable

-Contains a single possible weekly distribution.
+It contains only one possible weekly distribution.
+Each value is a assignation day.

-> It indicates a stable distribution (numbers of days and number of sections per asignation day), among all the periods between which it is distributed.
-It is not the distribution of each period, but the total of this session.
+> It indicates a stable distribution (number of days and number of sections per day of allocation), among all the periods over which it is distributed.
+It is not the distribution of each period, but the total of this class unit.
 >

 `weeklyStable`